All Episodes

 But anyway, we'll continue this.

-I'm glad you called, Chris.
+I'm glad you called Chris.

 Back in a sec.

-Well, maybe I think that today they wrap up.
+Maybe I think today they wrap up.

-And we uh we're rolling on it.
+And we're rolling on it.

 I have not had a chance to see anything that he has said.